open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `location` specifies a default time zone canonical ID to be used for date parsing in case it is not part of `format`.

-When loading `location` collector looks for the IANA Time Zone database in the following locations in order:
+When loading `location`, this function will look for the IANA Time Zone database in the following locations in order:
 - a directory or uncompressed zip file named by the ZONEINFO environment variable
 - on a Unix system, the system standard installation location
 - $GOROOT/lib/time/zoneinfo.zip
 - the `time/tzdata` package, if it was imported.

-In case you're building from source importing `time/tzdata` will ensure collector works properly on each system.
-This will add roughly 500kB to binary size.
+When building a Collector binary, importing `time/tzdata` in any Go source file will bundle the database into the binary, which guarantees the lookups will work regardless of the setup on the host setup.
+Note this will add roughly 500kB to binary size.

 Examples: